Search blog

 |

-Expresses an obligation that arises from external factors, such as requests from others, laws, or regulations.
-The negative form "not have to" indicates that something is not mandatory and is not necessary. |
+Expresses obligations from external factors: requests from others, laws, regulations, or institutional requirements.
+The negative form "not have to" indicates absence of obligation—something is optional or unnecessary. |

 Example |